 #8.
-ESSA Subgroup specifically relating to Students with Disabilities and Rationale: Include a rationale that explains how it was identified as a critical need from the data reviewed.
+ESSA Subgroup specifically relating to Students with Disabilities

+Area of Focus Description and Rationale: Include a rationale that explains how it was identified as a critical need from the data reviewed.

 The current level of performance indicates the Grad rate for ESE students is 88%.
 Teachers will Increase collaboration between support facilitators and regular education teachers and increase support within core classes to increase Grad rate to 100%.